Is it OK to do cardio?

 Here’s a sample full-body strength training workout for an intermediate lifter:

-High intensity interval training (HIIT) is broadly defined as periods of intense work, followed by periods of rest, repeated for time or for a number of sets.
+High intensity interval training (HIIT) is broadly defined as periods of very intense (a 9.5-10 out of 10 on the perceived effort scale) work, followed by periods of rest, repeated for time or for a number of sets.

 HIIT can be performed a number of ways using a number of work : rest ratios.
 You can have set work : rest ratios, variable work : rest ratios, positive rest, negative rest, or any combination.